thegooddocsproject/templates/base-template/main-doctype-author-guide.md

-# Docset owner guide overview
+# Main docset author guide

-This guide explains discusses how `doctype` templates and guides can be customized for a specific project's needs.
+This guide explains how to create and customize templates and guides for a specific `doctype`.
+It includes background reasoning.

 The guide is designed to be read by a docset owner, someone responsible for establishing a documentation strategy for a project.

 <!--Machine readable schema.org structured metadata about this guide.-->
 <script type="application/ld+json">
 {
-    "name": "Template author guide",
+    "name": "Main docset author guide",
     "description": "This guide explains discusses how `doctype` templates and guides for The Good Docs Project can be customized for a specific project's needs.", "version": "0.1"
     "datePublished": "2021-02",